CartoDB/carto-vl-training/training-v2/05-legends.md

     }
     ```

+    Notice we've added `@histogram: viewportHistogram($price, 5, 1)` to our `viz`.
+      * [viewportHistogram](https://carto.com/developers/carto-vl/reference/) means we are only using the data that is inside the map view bounds.
+      * `$price` is the attribute we are illustrating in this histogram.
+It is a number-type column in our dataset.
+        * `viewportHistogram` can also take an expression as it's first parameter.
+      * `5` is the "size" of our histogram.
+It defines the number of histogram bars.
+        * This is an optional parameter.
+If you don't use it, the histogram will divide the price data into 20 bars by default.
+      * The second parameter is used to weight each occurrence differently based on the number you define here.
+        * `1` means this is an unweighted count.
+        * This is also an optional parameter.
+We're defining `1` for demonstration purposes, but `1` is also actually the default so it doesn't need to be specified.

+    This line defines our histogram, but we still have to draw it.
+That happens inside the `drawHistogram` function we just added.
       * The `var histogramWidget` line creates an Airship histogram Widget.
       * The `const histogram` line reads values from the `viewportHistogram` function in our `viz`.
       * The `histogramWidget.data` line maps the values to our histogram.

     For more details about how Airship Histogram Widget Components work, see [this documentation](https://carto.com/developers/airship/reference/#/components/histogram-Widget).